 USAA began in 1922 when 25 Army officers gathered and decided to insure each other’s vehicles.

 USAA’s mission is to provide excellent service to its members.
-Standing financially strong, it can pay claims promptly, serve a growing membership, and invest in ways to better help its members.
+Standing financially strong, it can pay claims promptly, serve a growing membership, and invest in ways to help its members better.

-In addition to Medicare options, USAA’s life insurance company offers its members a wide variety of health insurance, banking, and investment options.
+In addition to Medicare options, USAA’s life insurance company offers its members various health insurance, banking, and investment options.

 USAA has been a staple for military members and their families, offering auto, homeowners, and life insurance.
 They also have a strong presence in the Medicare market with Medicare Supplemental policies.

 USAA offers Medicare Supplemental plans (Medigap) nationwide.
 Medigap plans go hand in hand with your Original Medicare and pay your portions of the Medicare cost-share.

 Medicare Supplement insurance plans retain your Original Medicare benefits, including the freedom of healthcare providers.

 Medicare beneficiaries will pay a fixed premium monthly.
 When you have medical or inpatient services, you pay little or nothing out of pocket with medical or inpatient services.

 Most Popular USAA Medicare Supplement plans

 USAA offers several Medicare Supplement plans, including the most popular options.